-Themes pertaining to friendship, family and the community are the foundation of many primary-level social studies units.
+Themes pertaining to friendship, family, and the community are the foundation of many primary-level social studies units.
 A number of Clifford titles lend themselves well to discussing these themes with young children.
-In particular, Clifford's Good Deeds, Clifford and the Grouchy Neighbors, Clifford's Manners, Clifford's Good Friencs, and Clifford's Family all present sometimes humorous, sometimes factual, but always memorable story lines which can make great discussion starters for your social studies units.
+In particular, Clifford's Good Deeds, Clifford and the Grouchy Neighbors, Clifford's Manners, Clifford's Best Pals, and Clifford's Family all present sometimes humorous, sometimes factual, but always memorable story lines which can make great discussion starters for your social studies units.

 It is also helpful if you and your students begin reminding each other to use their "Clifford Manners" on a daily basis.
 You'll be well on your way to establishing a climate of respect in your classroom.

-After you read Clifford Wants a Cookie, it's an excellent time to actually make the cookies!
+After you read Clifford Wants a Cookie or Cooking With Clifford, it's an excellent time to actually make the cookies!
 Some preplanning is needed for this activity.
 Send home a note to parents requesting additional adult help, the necessary ingredients, cooking utensils, and potholders.
 Reserve time to use the school stove.

 Sing About Clifford!

-Clifford's Song Book, published by Scholastic, is a fun collection of some of Clifford's favorites.
+Clifford's Sing Along, published by Scholastic, is a fun collection of some of Clifford's favorites.
+In Clifford, We Love You, Emily Elizabeth writes a happy song to cheer up Clifford.
 What kind of music do your students think dogs like?

 Just for Fun....Have a "Big Red Day!"

-Plan to have everyone wear something red to school, and allow plenty of time to read aloud some Clifford books throughout the day.
+Plan to have everyone wear something red to school one day, and allow plenty of time to read aloud some Clifford books throughout the day.
 Let your Clifford stuffed dog or puppet oversee the festivities.
 Draw a large outline of Clifford on butcher paper and have students cover it with bits of red construction paper or crushed red tissue paper.
-Children will enjoy sharing red riddles, poems and stories, and can even go on a red scavenger hunt in your building or in the neighborhood.
+Children will enjoy sharing red riddles, poems, and stories, and can even go on a red scavenger hunt in your building or in the neighborhood.
 Top off your Big Red Day with red fruit punch, apples, cherries, strawberries, or red jello!